 Because all participants at AMUN are learning about the United Nations as they participate, these situations may occur.
-AMUN expects that all delegations will take the time necessary to prepare and correctly portray their country on each issue under consideration.
-AMUN also asks that Representatives not jump to conclusions about other delegations' roleplaying without having a detailed background on the other country's position on the issue.
+AMUN expects that all delegations will take the time necessary to prepare and correctly portray their countries on each issue under consideration.
+AMUN also asks that Representatives not jump to conclusions about other delegations' roleplaying without having a detailed background on the other countries' positions on the issues.
 Finally, AMUN asks that Representatives on all sides handle potential "out of character" situations with the utmost diplomatic courtesy for all parties involved.
 The AMUN Secretariat will be the final arbiter of any "out of character" disputes that arise at the Conference.